-the passing of Hagg Sidain Abdel Razzik arrived just before Christmas.
+While Egypt negotiates these changing times as it determines its future direction, we too at Hierakonpolis are adapting to some transitions of our own.
+The sad news of the passing of Hagg Sidain Abdel Razzik arrived just before Christmas.
 He was like a father to all of us in the expedition and tended to our every need, from Thanksgiving turkeys (Nekhen News 15: 30) and eggs for brownies (Nekhen News 16: 27) to bricks for the Fort.
 He will be deeply missed by all who had the privilege to know him.

 Left shocked and uncertain by the news coming from both Hierakonpolis and Cairo, we still forged ahead with the 2013 season.
 Happily our worries were unfounded.
-Well trained by their father, stem or at least slow down any future flows.
-We keep our Sidain's sons, Feisel, Mohammed and Abdel Bassett are filling fingers crossed, but these events underscore the importance his shoes just as he wanted, while his nephew Saad has now of our presence at the site.
-We need to be there to keep it taken on the mantel of full time security.
-Just as willing safe as well as rescue the important information it still holds. to indulge our whims-from procuring fish for scaling
+Well trained by their father, Sidain's sons, Feisel, Mohammed and Abdel Bassett are filling his shoes just as he wanted, while his nephew Saad has now taken on the mantel of full time security.
+Just as willing to indulge our whims-from procuring fish for scaling experiments (see page 14) to enduring motorcycle surveys (see page 18), we know we are still in good hands.